Etrama/DL-Paper-Notes/README.md

 # DL-Paper-Notes
-My notes on a few DL Papers.
+My notes on a few Deep Learning and Machine Learning Papers.

 Citations:
 <br>